 Capacity: 20L

-I really wanted to like the Sea to Summit daypack as it’s the lightest model available—just 68g/2.4oz—and folds down into a tiny pouch despite its 20-litre capacity.
+I really wanted to like the Sea to Summit daypack as it’s the lightest model available—just 72g/2.5oz—and folds down into a tiny pouch despite its 20-litre capacity.

-It was the least comfortable of the backpacks we tried, one of the most expensive, and it’s only available in bright colours.
+It was the least comfortable of the backpacks we tried.

-The Sea to Summit is a great lightweight daypack if weight and size are an absolute priority or you’ll only be using it occasionally, but it’s not the backpack for us.
+The Sea to Summit is a great lightweight daypack if weight and size are an absolute priority or you’ll only be using it occasionally.
+It’s the smallest and most compact bag (when packed down) on this list.

-See the latest prices of the Sea to Summit Ultra-Sil Daypack on Amazon or on REI.
+Find the Sea to Summit Ultra-Sil Daypack on Amazon.

 Osprey Ultralight Stuff Pack